BeebMaster - BeebHelp - Formatting ST-506 Winchester Discs

 MFM and RLL Recording

 You will also need to know whether your Winchester Disc Controller board supports MFM or RLL.
-Even if you have an RLL Winchester Disc, if your Controller only supports MFM, you will only be able to format the disc to 33 sectors per track.
+Even if you have an RLL Winchester Disc, if your Controller only supports MFM, you will only be able to format the disc to 32 or 33 sectors per track.

 The Adaptec controllers are the most common.
 The ACB-4000 (used in the Acorn Winchester Disc) is an MFM board.
 The ACB-4070 (used in the Technomatic Winchester Disc) is an RLL board.

-An RLL Winchester Disc controller will allow you to format an MFM Winchester Disc to 47 sectors per track but you may experience problems with reliability as the disc is not intended to be formatted to the higher density.
+An RLL Winchester Disc controller will allow you to format an MFM Winchester Disc to 46 or 47 sectors per track but you may experience problems with reliability as the disc is not intended to be formatted to the higher density.

 Many Winchester Disc drives are in fact identical apart from the recording method they support.
 For example, the Miniscribe MS8425 and MS8438 are exactly the same except that Miniscribe certified the MS8438 as an RLL disc and the less reliable ones went out as MFM discs badged MS8425.
 You could probably format the MS8425 as an RLL disc but it might not last long.